appvia/appviamaps/README.md

 The following instructions will walk  through getting going from scratch with Appvia Wayfinder.

  1. Getting an Appvia Wayfinder instance through cloud marketplace
+ 2. Download the Wayfinder CLI
  2. Configuring your Wayfinder instance ready for teams to start coding
  3. Configure your cloud account
  4. Configuring users